Nutrition for Protection in Wireless Environments

 Recommendation: Under optimal conditions, vitamin D levels can be increased by 10-15 minutes of daily sunlight.
 Note, however, that vitamin D produced from exposure to the sun's UV-B rays may vary depending upon how cloudy it is, one's geographical coordinates, the time of day, one's skin color, and use of sunblock.

-Due to the above limitations, some individuals may want to consider supplementation with Vitamin D3, with care not to overdose on it.
-1000 IU to 2000 IU per day, monitored to prevent toxicity from vitamin D excess, may be helpful for those with vitamin D deficiency.
-Some even suggest that 5000 IU a day may be helpful, although this should be done with care to prevent overdose. - Omega-3 fatty acids have been recommended by Dominique Belpomme as part of a treatment plan for electrosensitivity.
-The modern diet often has a higher proportion of omega-6 fatty acids than omega-3 fatty acids.
+Our modern diet often contains a higher proportion of omega-6 fatty acids than omega-3 fatty acids.
 Dr. David Servan-Schreiber recommends that we adjust this ratio because omega-6 fatty acids favor inflammation, in contrast to omega-3 which can reduce it.
 For omega-3 fatty acids, he advises olive oil, oily fish, omega-3 eggs, nuts, lambs'-ear salad, linseed or flaxseed oil and flax seeds.
 Note that olive oil and flaxseed oil are heat-sensitive, and may be damaged by high heat.
 Chia seeds are also a source of omega-3 fatty acids and antioxidants.
 Walnuts can be used both for omega-3 fatty acids and glutathione content.
+To lower levels of the inflammatory omega 6 oils, he advises AVOIDING red meat, dairy products, sunflower oil, corn oil, safflower oil, and soybean oil.

-Supplementation with omega 3, e.g., from fish oil, may also be helpful provided that the source is pharmaceutical-grade, uncontaminated with mercury, and does not lead to over-dosage of vitamins A and D. Vitamin E is sometimes added to fish oil to protect the fish oil from oxidation. - Coconut oil, although a saturated fat, has also been said to have some protective effect for the brain, for conditions like Alzheimer's.
-It may be helpful to try cooking with coconut oil to see if it provides any benefits.
-Proponents say that in contrast to animal fat, the saturated fat found in coconut oil is healthy.
+Supplementation with omega 3, e.g., from fish oil, may also be helpful provided that the source is pharmaceutical-grade, uncontaminated with mercury, and does not lead to over-dosage of vitamins A and D. Vitamin E is sometimes added to fish oil to protect the fish oil from oxidation. - Flavonoids from Turmeric/Green Tea —

-Microwaves have been found to increase free radicals by the iron-catalyzed Fenton cycle.
-Iron, in its unbound form from vitamin fortification, may be undesirable for those with electrosensitivity.
+Iron, in its unbound form frequently used in vitamin fortification ("reduced iron"), may be undesirable for those with electrosensitivity.
 Unbound iron may also contribute to vascular damage.

 Flavonoids - Curcumin, a flavonoid found in the spice turmeric, is not only a potent antioxidant and anti-cancer food, but may also aid in DNA repair and in binding iron, according to neurosurgeon Russell Blaylock.
 It can be added to extra virgin olive oil, with a little black pepper to increase absorption, according to David Servan-Schreiber.
 Other potentially useful sources of flavonoids, according to Dr. Blaylock, include quercetin, rutin, hesperidin, catechins from green tea, or grape seed extract, which may also help with binding iron.
-Eating vegetables when consuming red meat may help to reduce the absorption of iron from the red meat.
+Eating vegetables when consuming red meat may help to reduce the absorption of iron from the red meat. - Coconut oil has also been said to have some protective effect for the brain, e.g., for conditions like Alzheimer's.
+It may be helpful to try cooking with coconut oil to see if it provides any benefits, or to eat unrefined virgin coconut oil.
+Proponents of coconut oil say that in contrast to animal fat, the saturated fat found in coconut oil is healthy.

 Glutathione — Some studies suggest that microwaves cause reduction in Glutathione levels, a powerful free radical scavenger, which can help repair damaged DNA, activate other antioxidants, and help chelate mercury.

-Nutritional Supplements: Dr. Russell Blaylock explains that N-acetyl L-cysteine (NAC), alpha lipoic acid (ALA), and acetyl-L-carnitine (ALC), can help increase glutathione levels.
-However, such use must be done with caution, due to the possibility of binding mercury and redistributing it back to the nervous system.
-There may be methods to minimize this effect, e.g., Dr. Blaylock suggests branched chain amino acids.
-For more suggestions on boosting glutathione levels, and for an explanation of the differences between glutathione, and similar-sounding glutamine and glutamate, see This ONE Antioxidant Keeps All Other Antioxidants Performing at Peak Levels. - Magnesium A recommended Magnesium-to-Calcium ratio in your multi-vitamin is 1 parts of magnesium to 2 parts of calcium, but an equal or higher proportion of magnesium may be called for in cases of magnesium deficiency.
+Sulfur, found in fish, grass-fed beef, and free-range poultry, may play an important role in the synthesis of glutathione, proteins, and enzymes, detoxification, vitamin conversion, as well as many other functions.
+See Dr. Mercola.
+Sulfur may also help for the elimination of toxic aluminum.
+Powerwatch UK recommends MSM, a form of organic sulfur.
+Other natural sources of sulfur compounds include foods like Garlic, Onions, Leeks, Shallots, and Chives, which may also provide anti-cancer benefits as well. - Magnesium A recommended Magnesium-to-Calcium ratio in your multi-vitamin is at least 1 parts of magnesium to 2 parts of calcium, but a higher proportion of magnesium may be called for in cases of magnesium deficiency.
 (See Carolyn Dean, The Magnesium Miracle).
 The modern diet focuses excessively on Calcium, but sufficient Magnesium is required to absorb the calcium, and counterbalance it.
 Certain forms of Magnesium, such as magnesium malate/citrate, may also be helpful as supplements to reduce aluminum levels in the brain, according to Dr. Russell Blaylock, as well as to protect against excitotoxicity.
 Since aluminum in the brain can increase the toxicity of iron in the brain, magnesium supplementation may be helpful.

 - Kelp is one very good source of magnesium, as well as a wealth of other nutrients.
 Almonds and chocolate also contain magnesium, although be cautious not to overdose because chocolate may also contain iron.